-The risk of abortion increases as the time passes on.
+The risk of abortion increases as time passes on.
 The first trimester (up to 12 weeks) of pregnancy is considered safe for abortion.
-As the women enter the second trimester, risk factors may increase and can even be fatal to the mother.
+As a woman enters the second trimester, risk factors may increase and can even be fatal to the mother.

 The worst part of MTP is that majority of them are performed illegally by unqualified frauds.
 Moreover, there are a few evil practices related to reproduction still prevalent in our society which majorly includes female foeticide.
 For the purpose, misuse of the amniocentesis test is also taking place.

 To stop this crime, a legal ban has been put on the amniocentesis test – sex determination of the unborn kid by analyzing the chromosomal content of the amniotic fluid surrounding the fetus.